 - Security company employee identification card

-About 2 weeks prior to your course, ISA-Israel office will send you a letter with practical instructions for arrival to our training site.
+- 2 weeks prior to your course start, ISA-ISRAEL office will send you the needed practical instructions and the training schedule for your arrival to our training site in Europe or Israel.

 Course Language- English